-Picky eating for many adolescents isn’t something they “just grow out of”; unless actively addressed and worked on, it can continue through teenage-hood and well into adulthood.
+Adolescent picky eating isn’t something they “just grow out of”.
+Unless actively addressed and worked on, it can continue through teenage-hood and well into adulthood.

 If you believe picky eating is interfering with your adolescent or teen’s social life, emotional or physical wellbeing, or they are not eating from all food groups, your adolescent may require professional intervention and can benefit from working with a dietitian or therapist.